-Because standard phones do not have system line buttons, feature buttons, or dedicated function buttons, basic call handling procedures are sometimes different from those for system phones.
-In addition, the following actions cannot be performed at a standard phone:
+Because standard phones do not have system line buttons, feature buttons, or dedicated function buttons, basic call handling procedures are sometimes different from those for system telephones.
+In addition, the following actions cannot be performed at a standard telephone:

-- You cannot enter programming mode. - Because there are no line buttons on standard phones, users must use Direct Line Pickup-Idle Line to select a specific idle line; otherwise, the system selects an idle line automatically when the user dials a 9 at intercom dial tone.
+- You cannot enter programming mode. - Because there are no line buttons on standard phones, users must use Direct Line Pickup-idle Line to select a specific line; otherwise, the system selects an idle line automatically when the user dials a 9 at intercom dial tone.
 (For information on Automatic Line Selection, see Chapter 5.) - If a standard phone is in use, there is no indication of a second call and an inside caller will hear a busy tone. - Users can make a voice-signaled call from a standard phone, but if users try to make a voice-signaled call to a standard phone, it will ring because the standard phone does not have a system speaker. - Users cannot use the System Password.

-- Users cannot access the following system features: Account Code Entry, Background Music, Caller ID Name Display, Caller ID Inspect, Do Not Disturb, Exclusive Hold, Manual Signaling, Privacy, Save Number Redial, VMS Cover, Voice Interrupt On Busy, Voice Interrupt On Busy Talk-Back or Voice Mailbox Transfer. - Do not use Forced Account Code Entry with a standard phone, because the phone will not be able to get dial tone and make calls. - A display on a standard phone will not show Caller ID information or system messages.
+- Users cannot access the following system features: Account Code Entry, Background Music, Do Not Disturb, Exclusive Hold, Privacy, Save Number Redial, VMS Cover, Voice Interrupt on Busy, Voice Interrupt on Busy Talk-Back, and Voice Mailbox Transfer. - Do not use Forced Account Code Entry with a standard phone, because the phone will bot be able to get dial tone and make calls.